-Finally, we contrast the relative contributions of Greenland and Antarctic meltwater through 536 the analyses of CRFs and convolutions.
-Although Greenland dominates over Antarctic in the 537 historical period (Shepherd et al. 2018, 2020), Antarctic melt-rate is projected to be at least one 538 order of magnitude larger by 2100 (Golledge et al. 2019), due to its significant ice shelf-ocean 539 interactions.
-Our results suggest that as the century proceeds, Antarctic meltwater will largely 540 affect changes across the Southern Hemisphere, inducing anomalous surface cooling, sea-ice 541 expansion, and AABW contraction.
-By comparison, Greenland meltwater will still dominate the 542 climate response across the Northern Hemisphere, but with a much smaller magnitude.
-In this 543 assessment, the projected melt-rates are referenced to Golledge et al. (2019) under a high-emission 544 scenario.
+Finally, we contrast the relative contributions of Greenland and Antarctic meltwater through the analyses of CRFs and convolutions.
+Although Greenland dominates over Antarctic in the historical period (Shepherd et al. 2018, 2020), Antarctic melt-rate is projected to be at least one order of magnitude larger by 2100 (Golledge et al. 2019), due to its significant ice shelf-ocean interactions.
+Our results suggest that as the century proceeds, Antarctic meltwater will largely affect changes across the Southern Hemisphere, inducing anomalous surface cooling, sea-ice expansion, and the AABW contraction.
+By comparison, Greenland meltwater will still dominate the climate response across the Northern Hemisphere, but with a much smaller magnitude.
+In this assessment, the projected melt-rates are referenced to Golledge et al. (2019) under a high-emission scenario.
 This represents an upper bound on what might be possible.
-For this upper bound, the 545 'non-linearity' comes into effect early and, according to our analysis, the projected changes could 546 be relatively large.
+For this upper bound, the 'non-linearity' comes into effect early and, according to our analysis, the projected changes could be relatively large.
 Yet there remain many uncertainties in estimates of projected melt-rates.
-For 547 instance, Golledge et al. (2019) presented ice-volume projections using initial conditions from 548 coarse-resolution CMIP5 models.
-These models cannot accurately represent fine-scale processes, 549 such as the waters that interact with the Antarctic shelf (Purich and England 2021).
-In addition, 550 DeConto and Pollard (2016) also projected an ice-sheet retreat but with a much larger melt-rate of 551 15,800 Gt yr-1 (~0.5 Sv) for Antarctica in 2100 (see their Extended Data Fig. 8).
-552
+For instance, Golledge et al. (2019) presented ice-volume projections using initial conditions from coarse-resolution CMIP5 models.
+These models cannot accurately represent fine-scale processes, such as the waters that interact with the Antarctic shelf (Purich and England 2021).
+In addition, DeConto and Pollard (2016) also projected an ice-sheet retreat but with a much larger melt-rate of 15,800 Gt yr-1 (~ 0.5 Sv) for Antarctica in 2100 (see their Extended Data Fig. 8).

-The goal of our study is to assess the climate impacts of ice-sheet meltwater, and we therefore employ a fully coupled climate model.
-While our model simulates distinct freshwater pathways around Greenland and Antarctica, the $\sim 1^{\circ}$ horizontal resolution of our ocean model excludes mesoscale eddies and small-scale topographic features, which influence western boundary currents tight to the coast of the Labrador Sea (Gillard et al. 2016), shelf circulation and dense water formation around the Antarctic margins (Thompson et al. 2018; Morrison et al. 2020).
-In our model, most of the NADW formation is produced from the Labrador and Irminger Seas, much less 559 from the GIN Seas than observed (Pickart and Spall 2007; Lozier et al. 2019), probably because the 560 Iceland-Faroe Islands sills are too shallow to allow the dense water to spill into the North Atlantic.
-561 Our model simulates an AMOC that is somewhat stronger than observed (Miller et al. 2021), with 562 a relatively rapid decline of the AMOC among CMIP6 models in response to global warming 563 (Bellomo et al. 2021).
-In the context of this study, we detect some slight inter-hemispheric climate 564 linkages driven by Antarctic meltwater, such as the abyssal warming extending across the equator 565 after 50 years and ocean cooling in the north after 100 years (not shown).
-However, we do not find 566 a clear response of the AMOC to Antarctic meltwater, which may be due to the limited duration of 567 our experiments extending out to only 150 years.
-Despite the above caveats, our results robustly 568 contrast the role of Greenland vs. Antarctic meltwater in instigating global climate change.
-569
+The goal of our study is to assess the climate impacts of meltwater discharge, and we therefore employ a fully-coupled climate model.
+While our model simulates distinct freshwater pathways around Greenland and Antarctica, the $\sim 1^{\circ}$ horizontal resolution of our ocean model excludes mesoscale eddies and small-scale topographic features, which influence western boundary currents tight to the coast of the Labrador Sea (Gillard et al. 2022), shelf circulation and dense water formation around the Antarctic margins (Thompson et al. 2018; Morrison et al. 2020).
+In our model, most of the NADW formation is produced from the Labrador and Irminger Seas, much less from the GIN Seas than observed (Pickart and Spall 2007; Lozier et al. 2019), probably because the Iceland-Faroe Islands sills are too shallow to allow the dense water to spill into the North Atlantic.
+Our model simulates an AMOC that is somewhat stronger than observed (Miller et al. 2021), with a relatively rapid decline of the AMOC among CMIP6 models in response to global warming (Bellomo et al. 2021).
+In the context of this study, we detect some slight inter-hemispheric climate linkages driven by Antarctic meltwater, such as the abyssal warming extending across the equator after 50 years and ocean cooling in the north after 100 years (not shown).
+However, we do not find a clear response of the AMOC to Antarctic meltwater, which may be due to the limited duration of our experiments extending out to only 150 years.
+Despite the above caveats, our results robustly contrast the role of Greenland vs. Antarctic meltwater in instigating global climate change.

 Acknowledgments.
-QL, JM, CR and AR are supported by the NASA MAP program 19-MAP19 0011 and the MIT-GISS cooperative agreement.
-The model simulations and analysis were con ducted on the NASA High-End Computing (HEC) Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight Center.
+QL, JM, CR and AR are supported by the NASA MAP program 19-MAP19-0011 and the MIT-GISS cooperative agreement.
+The model simulations and analysis were conducted on the NASA High-End Computing (HEC) Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight Center.